carltheperson/advanced-js-objects/chapters/chapter-2.md

 console.log(myVal) // 100
 ```

 The same safety cannot be assumed for objects passed to functions.
-We have to remember that we are assigning a **reference** to the parameter.
-This means that the function doesn’t get a copy of the Object, it gets a copy of the reference.
+We have to remember that we are assigning a *reference* to the parameter.
+This means that the function doesn’t get a copy of the object, it gets a copy of the reference.

 ```js
 function iCanChangeYourObject(obj) {